Available in Classic and VPC

 To create a Global Edge, you first create a profile and then create an edge that belongs to it, and there are 2 ways to create an edge: Quick Start and Self Integration.

-- Quick Start: create an edge with a simple setup.
+- Quick Start: Create an edge with a simple setup.

-- Self Integration: create a customized edge by configuring the details of the edge yourself.
+- Self Integration: Create a customized edge by configuring the details of the edge yourself.

 Create profile

-To create a profile, follow these steps:
+To create a profile:

 - Enter the profile name on the Create profile page.

-- You can use letters, numbers, hyphens (-), and underscores (_) within a range of 3 to 35 characters
+- You can use letters, numbers, hyphens (-), and underscores (_) within a range of 3 to 35 characters.

-- Click the [Complete] button.
+- Click [Complete].

-- This directs you to the management page with the created profile selected.
+- This directs you to the Management page with the created profile selected.

 Create an edge with Quick Start

-To create an edge using Quick Start, follow these steps:
+To create an edge using Quick Start:

 To create an edge using Quick Start, your content origin must be stored in Object Storage of NAVER Cloud Platform.

-- Select the profile to create an edge from the Profile dropdown list at the top of the page.
+> Services > Content Delivery > Global Edge. - Select the profile to create an edge from the Profile dropdown list at the top of the page.

-- Click the [Create Edge] button.
+- Click [Create edge].

 - Proceed with the following steps in order: